MildredJessica/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **Write a script that counts the number of directories and sub-directories in the current directory.**
 **Script that displays the 10 newest files in the current directory** **Script that takes a list of words as input and prints only words that appear exactly once.**
+**Display lines containing the pattern “root” from the file /etc/passwd** **Display the number of lines that contain the pattern “bin” in the file /etc/passwd**